vimmuyengwa/tswd-portfolio-vimbaiM/final-project-part-two.md

 ![image](https://github.com/user-attachments/assets/7bc85d78-700b-4ebe-9d19-645cbfd09b66)
 Created using SlideEgg template

-> Include your approach to identifying representative individuals, and who you hope to reach with your story.

-Text here!

 When I decided to create a professional website, the primary audience I had in mind was recruiters and companies seeking a deeper understanding of my expertise.
 I foresee that the potential users for my site will include hiring managers, recruiters, industry peers, and individuals in my network.
 As I developed my story, I realized that I needed to make my site accessible not only to industry peers but also to those without direct cloud experience.
 Increasing accessibility was the main piece of feedback I received from my peers throughout the development process.
 This feedback led me to incorporate more educational material about the cloud and its history.

 Summary: The site is aimed at hiring managers, recruiters, industry professionals, and mentors/peers.